ryananyangu/tmpbuupassrepo/README.md

 - [X] Group contains many users and many permisions
 - [X] Each user created will have a group with their username
 - [X] Sub users will be registered on parent users group and they will be able to cascade the permisions downstream.
+- [ ] Adding permission to the role/Group
+- [ ] Remove permission from the group/role
+- [ ] Add user to group/role
+- [ ] Remove user from role/group
+- [ ] Get all permisions of a role
+- [ ] Get all users of a role

 ## Features Implemented in the application